 The delete function deletes a node from the binary search tree.
-However, utmost care should be taken that theproperties of the binary search tree are not violated and nodes are not lost in the process.
+However, utmost care should be taken that the properties of the binary search tree are not violated and nodes are not lost in the process.

-Case 1: Deleting a Node that has No ChildrenCase 2: Deleting a Node with One Child Case 3: Deleting a Node with Two Children
+Case 1: Deleting a Node that has No ChildrenCase 2: Deleting a

+Node with One Child

-Case1: Deleting a Node that has No Children
+Case 3: Deleting a Node with Two Children

 If we have to delete node 78, we can simply remove this node without any issue.

 This is the simplest case of deletion.